 Bringing Pantone’s Colour of the Year Into Your Kitchen Design

-Pantone’s Colour of the Year for 2020, ‘Classic Blue’ is described as calming, with the power to instill confidence and connection.
+Pantone’s Colour of the Year for 2020, ‘Classic Blue’ is described as calming, with the power to instil confidence and connection.
 Blue is one of the hottest colours of the year in interior design, with countless kitchens embracing the cool hue in a plethora of ways.
 It only makes sense, given the social nature of the kitchen, that homeowners are opting for such a shade.
 Read on for ways you can incorporate Classic Blue into your new kitchen design.

 Recent trends have seen kitchen designs ditching traditional tones and taking risks by embracing playful colour palettes in their cabinetry.
 If you want to brighten up your kitchen but don’t like the thought of a totally nautical space, Classic Blue can be incorporated into just your lower cabinets.
 Offset the shade with upper cupboards and surfaces in light natural tones like timber or stained white.